SeednapseAI/clara/README.md

 ## Cache

-Vector DB and chat history are stored in a cache directory, per code directory.
-Use `poetry run clara config` to know the path to this directory.
+Vector DB and chat history are stored in a cache directory, per code analyzed.
+Use `clara config` to know the path to this directory.

-You can remove manually this directory, if you want to refresh the data stored, or simply use the command `poetry run clara clean`.
+You can remove manually this directory, if you want to refresh the data stored, or simply use the command `clara clean`.

-If you want to chat with the code without reading/storing the vector DB (using the DB in memory), use the command `poetry run clara [PATH] --memory-storage`.
+If you want to chat with the code without reading/storing the vector DB (using the DB in memory), use the command `clara [PATH] --memory-storage`.

 ## Roadmap

 - [x] Short-term history
 - [x] Configurable LLM
+- [ ] Agent
+  - [ ] Access to filesystem
+- [ ] Features
-- [ ] Tools
+  - [ ] Work with remote Git repositories
   - [ ] Document code with docstrings
   - [ ] Test creation
   - [ ] Audit code